 Science Exchange.
 Marketplaces can also serve the scientific community.
 This project connects scientists with laboratories and research institutes.
 Ordering experiments from the world’s best service providers is now much easier.

 Are you taking a business trip and can’t leave your dog alone at home?
 DogVacay connects pet sitters with pet owners.
 This simple idea solves the problems of thousands of dog lovers.

 Your unused storage space can bring you money.
 Storage market allows you to rent free space in your garage or pantry to people in your neighborhood.

 Wondering what the online marketplace development process looks like?
 Check out our case study for Toddy - the Australian startup that connects parents with babysitters.

 Although the sharing economy isn’t a new concept, it has become more widespread in the digital era.
 Modern online marketplaces connect goods and service providers with their clients worldwide in seconds, providing everyone with enormous possibilities and opportunities.

 The examples of Airbnb, Couchsurfing, Uber, BlaBlaCar, Lyft and many more prove that the idea is what really matters.
 If an idea solves the existing problems of potential users - it has a bright future.
 If an idea can stand out in a crowd of competitors - it can overcome them.
 If an idea has the potential for monetization by making people’s lives better - it is worth implementing.

 Read more about our expertise in marketplace app development.
 We cover the whole process, starting with business analysis through design and development up to product launch and beyond.

 Is your marketplace idea a potential market leader?
-Get in touch with us to discuss how it can be turned into reality.

 Want to receive the freshest information from the world of modern technologies, trends, and startups?
 Join our mailing list!